Sizing Options in the DataGrid Control

 |Pixel||The pixel-based sizing mode sizes DataGrid columns based on the numeric value provided.|

-By default, the DataGrid.ColumnWidth property is set to SizeToHeader, and the DataGridColumn.Width property is set to Auto.
+By default, the DataGrid.ColumnWidth property is set to Auto, and the DataGridColumn.Width property is null.
 When the sizing mode is set to Auto or SizeToCells, columns will grow to the width of their widest visible content.
 When scrolling, these sizing modes will cause columns to expand if content that is larger than the current column size is scrolled into view.
 The column will not shrink after the content is scrolled out of view.